simonski/vizualiser/DESIGN.md

 ## Moving Cards

 When drag-dropping, the bounds of the Card should be rendered subtly.
-When a Card gets close to another Card, the edges should render in a greater luminosity to indicate they will collide.
+When a Card gets close to another Card, the edges that will collide should render in a greater luminosity to indicate they will collide.

 The "receiving" Card should attempt to move itself away as if it were repelled.
 In the case that the user drops the active card, the repelled card should then persist with its new size.

+A card can be "Pinned" meaning it cannot be moved or resized - a Pin Icon should be presented either Pinned or Unpinned on the top-left.
+If a card is pinned then the card dragging over it may not occupy the space of the receiving card.